DebrisHauler/HIIT-workout-personal-audio-trainer/README.md

 # HIIT workout personal audio trainer

+HIIT stands for High Intensity Interval Training.
+You will repeatedly max out your speed and then recover as instructed by the voice.
+The workout routine can be applied to any kind of cardio such as running, cycling, or jumproping.
+HIIT needs to be somewhere between 20 - 45 minutes.

 This script scrapes youtube and creates your own mp3 that you can take offline with you to the gym.
 A personal trainer and DJ will guide you through a HIIT workout and keep you entertained all the while.

 You want to get fit??!!!!
 Boy, you came to the right software!